RTEMS/rtems-docs/c-user/configuring_a_system.rst

 NOTES:
     Dirtying memory can add significantly to system boot time.
-It may assist in finding code that incorrectly assumes the content of free memory areas is cleared to zero during system initialization.
+It may assist in finding code that incorrectly assumes the contents of free memory areas is cleared to zero during system initialization.
 In case :ref:`CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY` is also defined, then the
     memory is first dirtied and then zeroed.